-Carmel Warren (aged 58), Non-Executive Director
+Carmel Warren (aged 59), Non-Executive Director

 Carmel Warren was appointed to the Board in April 2021.
 Carmel is an experienced executive at both operational and board levels.
-She is currently a non-executive director of Fonix Mobile plc, an AIM listed company.
-From 2015-2019, Carmel served as Chief Financial Officer of D4t4 Solutions Plc (D4t4), the AIM quoted specialist in data platforms.
-Between 2007-2015 she was Chief Financial Officer of Celebrus Technologies Ltd, a customer intelligence software company, which was subsequently acquired by D4t4 in 2015.
-Carmel most recently acted as interim Chief Financial Officer at Universe Group plc (AIM: UNG.L), a leading developer and supplier of retail management solutions, payment and loyalty systems.
-Prior to her PLC career, Carmel spent eleven years with ExxonMobil in key financial and operational roles within the organisation and, for five years, operated her own Consultancy.
-She qualified as an accountant with EY in 1990.
+She is currently a non-executive director of Fonix Mobile plc and the Chief Financial Officer and Company Secretary at SEEEN plc, both AIM listed companies.
+Prior to this Carmel served as Chief Financial Officer of D4t4 Solutions Plc (D4t4), the AIM quoted specialist in data platforms.
+During her earlier career she spent eleven years with ExxonMobil in key financial and operational roles within the organisation and, for five years, operated her own Consultancy.
+She worked at E&Y from 1986 - 1990, where she qualified as a Chartered Accountant.